Justonm/software-developers-club-kenya/CONTRIBUTING.md

 ### Justus Mutuku ( Scrum Master)
-- Craeted the project repository
+- Created the project repository
 - Came up with the project
 - Created About